claresudbery/clare-wiki-ably/pages/coding/infra/cmd/terminal.md

           - For .xz: **unxz**

 ## Installing scripts
   - Copy script into \~/scripts folder

-  - Edit PATH env var to include scripts folder (see section on env vars below)
+  - Edit PATH env var to include scripts folder
+      - Put something like this into something like \~/.bashrc or
+        \~/.zshrc: **export PATH=$PATH:/Users/your-user-name/scripts**
+      - (see section on env vars below for more details)
+  - If you include this line at the top of your script, it means you don’t have to use the “sh” command when you run the script on the command line:
+      - This: **\#\!/bin/bash**
+      - You also have to do this: **chmod +x /path/to/script**
+  - Don’t give your script an extension, just add to path and it will become a command
+      - (see section on bash scripts)

 ## Env vars